How to make Homemade Dairy Feed for More Milk: Best Guide

 • 0.33 kg salt (magadi)+C

-Wheat bran is high in fibre and acts as a source of energy.
+Wheat bran is high in fiber and acts as a source of energy.
 The Cotton seed cake is rich in protein while the maize germ and maize grain flour provide carbohydrates and additional energy.
 Soybean meal/cake is an excellent source of protein, essential amino acids, and minerals.
 Sunflower contributes to the overall fat content.
-Finally, the Limestone supplies calcium for strong bones and, salt (magadi) provides necessary minerals.
+Finally, the Limestone supplies calcium for strong bones and, salt (Magadi) provides necessary minerals.

 Lupin and Maize Flour